jstokes1994/python-project-quiz-app/README.md

 which the questions_and_answers list of tuples again became useful in which the index could be found as follows: [question_number][1].

+### String Matching for similar answers:

+Through the use of FuzzyWuzzy, a module I found when researching string matching.
+It solved the problem of answers that were very close.
+For example, if the answer in my questions.txt was 'keyboard' and a user types 'a keyboard', the system should be intuitive to accept this answer.
+Fuzz.ratio() takes two strings as its parameters and compares them producing a value that signifies similarity.
+I decided a minimum of 80% similarity was enough.
+This also allows for small spelling mistakes as well as the use of small connecting words.

 ### Incorrect answers:

-Within the ask_questions() function every time an answer did not match the answer found in the list of tuples it was appended to a incorrect_answer list.
+Within the ask_questions() function every time an answer did not match the answer or was less than 80% similar to the answer found in the list of tuples it was appended to a incorrect_answer list.
 The html page contains a for loop that adds the incorrect answer every time the failure page redirects back to the riddle html page.

-### Features left to implement:

-I would like to add the ability for slightly incorrect answers to be accepted.
-For example if an answer is 'apple', and the user types 'an apple', this should be accepted and would cause frustration.
-This is also the case with capitalised answers.

-I would like to add the ability for the page to update dynamically and inform the user they were incorrect or correct without the need for the success/failure pages.
-I believe this could be achieved through sessions.

-Again sessions should allow the riddles to be shuffled so that it is not the same 8 questions each time and selected by a larger pool of riddles.

 ### Leaderboard: